Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 Yandex Cloud Interconnect-based network connectivity in Yandex BareMetal enables access to CIDRs

-In this tutorial, you will set up network connectivity between a BareMetal server located in a private Yandex BareMetal subnet and a Yandex Compute Cloud VM instance located in a subnet of a Yandex Virtual Private Cloud cloud network.
+In this tutorial, you will set up network connectivity between a BareMetal server located in a private Yandex BareMetal subnet and a Yandex Compute Cloud VM located in a subnet of a Yandex Virtual Private Cloud cloud network.

 You can use Yandex Cloud Interconnect free of charge as part of integration with Yandex BareMetal.